Spectre (song): Release

 Radiohead released "Spectre" on the audio platform SoundCloud on Christmas Day 2015.
 Yorke announced the song on Twitter, writing: "Last year we were asked to write a tune for Bond movie Spectre.
 Yes we were.
 It didn't work out ... but became something of our own which we love very much.
 As the year closes we thought you might like to hear it.
 Merry Christmas."
-It was the first Radiohead release since the 2011 single "Daily Mail" / "Staircase".
+It was Radiohead's first release since the 2011 single "The Daily Mail" / "Staircase".
 "Spectre" was included as the B-side on Radiohead's 2016 vinyl single "Burn the Witch".
-It was also included as a bonus track on the special edition of Radiohead's album A Moon Shaped Pool.
+It was also included as a bonus track on the special edition of Radiohead's 2016 album A Moon Shaped Pool.

 Reception

-Variety wrote that "Spectre" has "Radiohead's signature moody sound, with a somber sweeping grandeur that might have fit well into the Bond song canon".
-Pitchfork named it the week's "Best New Music", and wrote that it has "all the melodrama of a good Bond song but only a hint of the kitsch...
-[It is] one of the finest Radiohead songs in some years, much more than a one-off curiosity."
-Pitchfork said it was reminiscent of Radiohead's 2001 single "Pyramid Song".
+Pitchfork named "Spectre" the week's "Best New Music", finding that it was "one of the finest Radiohead songs in some years, much more than a one-off curiosity".
+Variety wrote that it "might have fit well into the Bond song canon".
 Chris DeVille of Stereogum picked "Spectre" as one of the week's best songs, writing that it was "beautiful" and a reminder that "Radiohead still have life left in them".
-After "Writing's on the Wall" won the Golden Globe Award for Best Original Song the following week, DeVille wrote that "Spectre" was "the more masterful of the two tracks".
+After "Writing's on the Wall" won the Golden Globe Award for Best Original Song at the 73rd Golden Globe Awards the following week, DeVille wrote that "Spectre" was "the more masterful of the two tracks".
+In 2020, The Guardian named "Spectre" the 38th-best Radiohead song, writing: "Thom Yorke is persuasive – if not exactly suave – in character as the secret agent, but credit Jonny Greenwood, as we often must, with its emotive thwack."